NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1f_ndvi_time_series.md

 ## Merge AOP and Landsat 8 NDVI Collections

 Next we can plot the two datasets on the same chart.
-This code was modified from the Stack Overflow post: <a href="https://stackoverflow.com/questions/64776217/how-to-combine-time-series-datasets-with-different-timesteps-in-a-single-plot-on" target="_blank">how-to-combine-time-series-datasets-with-different-timesteps-in-a-single-plot-on</a>.
+This code was modified from the <a href="https://stackoverflow.com/questions/64776217/how-to-combine-time-series-datasets-with-different-timesteps-in-a-single-plot-on" target="_blank">Stack Overflow post</a>.

 ```javascript
 // compute ndvi bands to add to each collection